- Help Your Child Develop and Learn

 There are several online resources available to learn collaborative techniques.

-- Family Guidebook is available from Early On.
+- A Michigan Family Guidebook English, Spanish, Arabic is available from Early On.
 You can request a printed booklet from your service coordinator.

 - How to Effectively Communicate with Early Childhood Professionals